 Chicken salad, whether in sandwiches, from a bistro, or in front of you when you’re eating out in a restaurant, needs a couple of checks before you can be sure it’s safe to eat when you’re pregnant.
-What’s especially important is where and how the chicken salad was prepared.
+What’s especially important is where and how it was prepared.

 Chicken salad can mean several different dishes, from the mayo-heavy sandwich filling to a tossed leafy green version, so I’ve tried to cover them all here.
-You can safely enjoy chicken salad in pregnancy if you follow these general guidelines.
+You can safely enjoy it in pregnancy if you follow these general guidelines.

 Covered in this Article:

 Bistro, Caesar or ‘Cold Chicken’ type Salads